Showing posts with label Orlestone. Show all posts

 Fun and Festivals

 The village has a games area/tennis courts and a bowling green, as well as many clubs and associations too numerous to list.
 These include the Ruckinge and Hamstreet Scouts and Guides (HQ in Ruckinge), the Royal British Legion and the football club.
-Activities from coffee mornings to Zumba take place around the village at locations such as Victory Hall, Cosy Kettle cafe, primary school and Church of the Good Shepherd (which has its own hall attached).
+Many activities and clubs take place around the village at locations such as Victory Hall, Cosy Kettle cafe, primary school and Church of the Good Shepherd (which has its own hall attached).

 The Pound Leas pavilion has its own bar area, augmenting the flood-lit 'multi-use games area' and football field, all of which are the result of many years of fundraising.
 The Festival of Transport which used to take place every June was featured in a Live TV (satellite) documentary programme in 2009.
-Time will tell if Hamstreet can breathe new life into its summer calendar as this event folded in 2016.
-There are however regular 'bikejumble' events on the fair field for petrol heads.
+Sadly this event folded in 2016 but the village does have a community music day each summer in its place.
+There are also regular 'bikejumble' events on the fair field for petrol heads.

-Also look out for posters for Hamstreet bonfire and fireworks on Pound Leas each November and the music festival in Warehorne village hall which usually takes place in July.
+Also look out for posters for Hamstreet bonfire and fireworks on Pound Leas each November (although this didn't take place in 2024).
 For those wishing to stay locally, accommodation is available at the Woolpack Inn, a pleasant stroll across fields on the Saxon Shore Way.
-The sign outside the Dukes Head also displays accommodation.
-More info from the pub.

 Transport facts